Using Sauce Connect Proxy with Sauce Orchestrate

-Sauce Orchestrate fully integrates with Sauce Connect.
-If the service or site you are testing is already accessed via Sauce Connect, no change to your code is needed.
-If your code makes direct calls to any backend service, such as an API or database that is behind a firewall on your private network, follow the steps below to launch a secure trusted connection between your network and the Sauce Orchestrate runner.
+Sauce Orchestrate fully integrates with Sauce Connect Proxy.
+If the application or site you are testing is already accessed via Sauce Connect, no change to your code is needed.
+If your test code running in a Sauce Orchestrate container requires an access to a service behind a firewall or on your private network, follow the steps below to launch a secure trusted connection between your network and the Sauce Orchestrate runner.

-1. The specific configuration needed for Sauce Orchestrate is setting the vm-version to the fixed value listed below and adding the domains of backend services to the tunnel-domains list.
+- The specific configuration required for Sauce Orchestrate involves setting the metadata option to the fixed value listed below and adding the backend service domains to the

 ---